abh15/pox-gui-frontend/README.md

 # pox-gui-frontend
 #a gui frontend to run scripts for pox controller
-#Tested with pox carp branch
+#Tested with pox carp branch & python 2.7

 General instructions: